 Extra virgin avocado oils are described as having a subtle avocado flavor, with grassy and buttery/mushroomy notes.
 Refined avocado oil has a relatively neutral flavor, and is somewhat comparable to a regular olive oil in terms of how mellow it is.

 Smoke point refers to the temperature at which an oil starts to break down and release free radicals, which are pro-inflammatory compounds that can promote oxidative stress and be damaging to health.

-Many articles promote avocado oil over olive oil because it supposedly has a much higher smoke point—but this isn’t completely true.
+Many articles promote avocado oil because it supposedly has a much higher smoke point—but this isn’t completely true.
 While a pure/refined avocado oil is your best bet for very high-heat cooking, an extra virgin olive oil has a surprisingly high smoke point (up to 410 F) that makes it suitable for most types of cooking, including sautéing, roasting, stir-frying, light frying, and baking.
 Here’s how the various smoke points break down: